kejaed/SullyText/README.md

 Work on formatting the trasncript from the raw transcript is going on in a Google Doc here: https://docs.google.com/document/d/1jCoMCCBY5VWUHY01jVSioqyrMCTInY3x2lLy2Aaox-I/edit?usp=sharing

+If you would like to help with the formatting of the transcript, please email me at ken@kje.ca

 So far the experiment is using the following bits and pieces:

 * Python (matplotlib, PIL)